antelman107/json-env-go/README.md

 # What is it?
-GO package to deal with complex configs provided through environment variables.
+Tiny (1 line) GO package to deal with complex configs provided through environment variables.

 # Why we need it?
 In dockerized applications and by https://12factor.net/ recommendation